Chanel West Coast Rocks Bright Pink Hair In Glittering Silver Dress

 “That hair poppin,” one follower said.

-Another fan couldn’t agree more, and commented “this hair is amazing.”
+Another fan couldn’t agree more, and commented, “This hair is amazing.”

 “This is so cute,” another fan said.

-One follower added “me tripping over my feet looking at a queen.”
+One follower added, “Me tripping over my feet looking at a queen.”

 In addition to her career as a rapper, Chanel is known for her notorious laugh.
 She shows off her distinctive chortle day after day on MTV’s Ridiculousness, where she watches funny clips and videos alongside her co-stars and host Rob Dyrdek.